 However, we could ask: how robust is this conclusion?
 Are we sure that magnetic monopoles don't exist?
-After all, it's easy to adapt Maxwell's equations to allow for presence of magnetic charges: we simply need to change (3.8) to read $\nabla \cdot \mathbf{B} = \rho_m$ where $\rho_m$ is the magnetic charge distribution.
-Of course, this means that we no longer get to use the vector potential $\mathbf{A}$ .
-But is that such a big deal?
+After all, it's easy to adapt Maxwell's equations to allow for presence of magnetic charges: we simply need to change (3.8) to read $\nabla \cdot \mathbf{B} = \rho_m$ where ρ_m is the magnetic charge distribution.
+Of course, this means that we no longer get to use the vector potential A. But is that such a big deal?

 The twist comes when we turn to quantum mechanics.
-Because in quantum mechanics we're obliged to use the vector potential A. Not only is the whole framework of electromagnetism in quantum mechanics based on writing things using A, but it turns out that there are experiments that actually detect certain properties of A that are lost when we compute $\mathbf{B} = \nabla \times \mathbf{A}$ .
-I won't explain the details here, but if you're interested then look up the "Aharonov-Bohm effect" in the lectures on Solid State Physics.
+Because in quantum mechanics we're obliged to use the vector potential A. Not only is the whole framework of electromagnetism in quantum mechanics based on writing things using A, but it turns out that there are experiments that actually detect certain properties of A that are lost when we compute $\mathbf{B} = \nabla \times \mathbf{A}$.
+I won't explain the details here, but if you're interested then look up the "Aharonov-Bohm effect".